-- Based on information provided as of October 31, 2014 by Columbia Wanger Asset Management, LLC (CWAM), which stated that it has shared dispositive power over 2,980,900 shares and shared voting power over 2,823,900 shares as investment advisor to several registered owners, and that as of September 30, 2014 CWAM's affiliate Columbia Acorn Fund was the registered owner of 2,185,000 of these shares (8.3% of the shares outstanding as of the record date). - Based on information contained in a Schedule 13G filed with the SEC on January 29, 2014 by BlackRock, Inc., which reported that as of December 31, 2013 it had sole dispositive power over these shares and sole voting power over 2,272,556 of these shares. - (5) Based on information provided as of October 31, 2014 by The Vanguard Group, Inc., which has also reported to the SEC that as of September 30, 2014 it owned beneficially, together with its wholly-owned subsidiaries, 1,708,579 shares, of which it held sole investment power over 1,675,266 shares, shared investment power with its wholly owned subsidiaries over 33,313 shares, and sole voting power over 36,413 shares. - (6) Based on information provided as of September 30, 2014 by Wellington Management Company, LLP, which reported that it has shared dispositive power over 1,721,691 shares and shared voting power over 1,251,159 shares as investment adviser to numerous investment advisory clients.
-Wellington Management Company, LLP has disclaimed any pecuniary interest in these shares. - Based on information contained in a Schedule 13G filed with the SEC on February 6, 2014 by Heartland Advisors, Inc., which reported that as of December 31, 2013 it had shared voting and dispositive power over these shares as investment adviser to various clients.
+- (2) Based on information provided as of October 31, 2014 by T. Rowe Price Associates, Inc. ("TRP"), which has stated that these shares are owned by various individual and institutional investors which TRP serves as an investment adviser with power to direct investments and/or power to vote the shares, and that TRP has sole dispositive power for all 3,149,160 shares and has sole voting power for 769,190 of these shares.
+For the purposes of this Proxy Statement, TRP is deemed to be a beneficial owner of these securities; however, TRP has expressly disclaimed such beneficial ownership. - (3) Based on information provided as of October 31, 2014 by Columbia Wanger Asset Management, LLC (CWAM), which stated that it has shared dispositive power over 2,980,900 shares and shared voting power over 2,823,900 shares as investment advisor to several registered owners, and that as of September 30, 2014 CWAM's affiliate Columbia Acorn Fund was the registered owner of 2,185,000 of these shares (8.3% of the shares outstanding as of the record date). - (4) Based on information contained in a Schedule 13G filed with the SEC on January 29, 2014 by BlackRock, Inc., which reported that as of December 31, 2013 it had sole dispositive power over these shares and sole voting power over 2,272,556 of these shares. - (5) Based on information provided as of October 31, 2014 by The Vanguard Group, Inc., which has also reported to the SEC that as of September 30, 2014 it owned beneficially, together with its wholly-owned subsidiaries, 1,708,579 shares, of which it held sole investment power over 1,675,266 shares, shared investment power with its wholly owned subsidiaries over 33,313 shares, and sole voting power over 36,413 shares. - (6) Based on information provided as of September 30, 2014 by Wellington Management Company, LLP, which reported that it has shared dispositive power over 1,721,691 shares and shared voting power over 1,251,159 shares as investment adviser to numerous investment advisory clients.
+Wellington Management Company, LLP has disclaimed any pecuniary interest in these shares. - (7) Based on information contained in a Schedule 13G filed with the SEC on February 6, 2014 by Heartland Advisors, Inc., which reported that as of December 31, 2013 it had shared voting and dispositive power over these shares as investment adviser to various clients.